LLNL/sundials/doc/arkode/guide/source/Usage/User_callable.rst

    :retval ARK_SUCCESS: the function exited successfully.
    :retval ARK_MEM_NULL: ``arkode_mem`` was ``NULL``.
    :retval ARK_ILL_INPUT: an argument had an illegal value.
+   :retval ARK_STEPPER_UNSUPPORTED: this option is not supported by the time-stepping module.

    .. note::